Kong/kongponents/docs/components/file-upload.md

 ```

 :::tip NOTE
-By default KFileUpload will display error state with a generic error message when selected file size exceeds specified maximum file size.
-You can use [`errorMessage` prop](#errormessage) in conjunction with [`error` event](#events) to display custom error message.
+By default KFileUpload will display the error state with a generic error message when selected file exceeds specified maximum file size.
+You can use [`errorMessage` prop](#errormessage) in conjunction with the [`error` event](#events) to display a custom error message.
 :::

 ## Slots